 Afternoon: You'll want to be on deck as we drift along this enchanting stretch of the Nile where the desert closes in on the river, tropical islands abound, and lateen-sailed feluccas are seen gliding past the ancient ruins.
-Upon arrival in Aswan, we'll gather together for a discovery walk through Aswan's bustling spice market.
-We'll hunt for bargains at a colorful bazaar of aromatic spices, Nubian crafts, embroidered galabayas (traditional Egyptian garments), and more.

-Evening: We'll moor for the night at the city's edge, relatively secluded from Aswan's main bustle.
+Evening: We'll arrive in Aswan and moor for the night at the city's edge, relatively secluded from Aswan's main bustle.
 You can relax on deck this evening and take in the views of the Nile and Aswan for the final night of our cruise.